Srijan-Ratrey/Giphy-generator/README.md

 ![Demo](demo.gf)

-*A glimpse of the Giphy Generator in action.*
+*A glimpse of the Giphy Generator in action.*

 ---